 - Your ability to collect your payments depends in part on your company’s ability to make them.
 If your company retains the pension and can’t make the payments, a federal agency called the Pension Benefit Guaranty Corporation (PBGC) will pay a portion of them up to a legally defined limit.
-The maximum benefit guaranteed by the PBGC in 2012 is $4,653 per month for most people retiring at age 65.
-The monthly guarantee is lower for retirees before age 65 and larger for post-65 retirees.
+The maximum benefit guaranteed by the PBGC in 2014 is $4,943 per month for most people retiring at age 65.
+The monthly guarantee is lower for retirees before age 65 and larger for retirees age 65 or older.
 If responsibility for your payments shifts to an insurance company, it will be the insurance company and not the pension plan that is responsible for your guarantees.2

 Taking the lump sum

-However, keep the following cautionary factors in mind:
+However, keep in mind the following cautionary factors:

 - You are responsible for making the funds last throughout your retirement.

-- Your investments may be subject to market fluctuations that could increase or reduce the value of your assets and the income you can generate from them.
+- Your investments may be subject to market fluctuation, which could increase or reduce the value of your assets and the income you can generate from them.

-- If you don’t roll the proceeds directly into an IRA, the distribution will be taxed as ordinary income and may push you into a higher tax bracket.
+- If you don’t roll the proceeds directly into an IRA or an employer qualified plan like a 401(k) or an 403(b), the distribution will be taxed as ordinary income and may push you into a higher tax bracket.
 If you take the distribution before age 59½, you may also owe a 10% early withdrawal tax penalty.